 Artist Thompson Hall has been selected for an artist residency at Autograph, to support the development of his creative practice during the Covid-19 crisis.
-With support from ActionSpace, the residency will take place in early 2022 in Autograph’s building in Hackney, London.
+With support from ActionSpace, the residency will take place 7 March - 31 May 2022 in Autograph’s building in Hackney, London.

 The residency was open-ended opportunity, providing space to think and create without the expectation of a fixed outcome.
 Hall was provided with travel expenses, a fee to support the residency, a materials budget, production assistance, a private studio space and access to our archive.

 This on-site residency was Autograph’s first, signifying a landmark moment in our history.
 It was an outcome of our ongoing work in collaboration with Project Art Works, on the EXPLORERS project, and with Shape Arts on the Transforming Leadership programme, as part of which Hall received mentoring from Autograph’s Learning and Participation Manager, Livvy Murdoch, and our Director, Mark Sealy.

 “Over the last year or so I have had the privilege of getting to know Thompson Hall and share thoughts with him.
 This has been a journey through both words and images.
 His work in our time is pressing and urgent and I am delighted to have him join us for this residency.”